PeshalaDilshan/qksms/README.md

 ## Translations

-If you'd like to add translations to QKSMS, please join the project on [Crowdin](https://crowdin.com/project/qksms).
+If you'd like to add translations to QKSMS, please join the project on [Peshala_Dilshan](https://github.com/PeshalaDilshan/qksms).
 Translations that are committed directly to source files will not be accepted.

 ## Thank you

-A special thank you to Jake ([@klinker41](https://github.com/klinker41)) and Luke Klinker ([@klinker24](https://github.com/klinker24)) for their work on [android-smsmms](https://github.com/klinker41/android-smsmms), which has been an unspeakably large help in implementing MMS into QKSMS.

 ## Contact

-QKSMS is developed and maintained by [Moez Bhatti](https://github.com/moezbhatti).
+QKSMS is developed and maintained by [Peshala_Dilshan](https://github.com/PeshalaDilshan).
 Feel free to reach out to moez@qklabs.com

 ## License